Teaching Yoga for Digestive Health

 with Charlotte Watts 500RYT SYT (Yoga Alliance UK)

-Following the release of her book Yoga Therapy for Digestive Health (Singing Dragon 2018), Charlotte Watts leads this course to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement therapists and workers.
+Exploring the content of her book Yoga Therapy for Digestive Health (Singing Dragon 2018), Charlotte Watts leads this 50-hr CPD online course to explore the theory and practice for yoga teachers, yoga therapists, experienced practitioners and other body and movement therapists and workers.
 The course covers the fascial, stress, trauma and sensory connections with digestive issues that are so relevant within yoga philosophy and practice.
-Please check back as dates are added regularly.

 This course is offered ONLINE via Yogacampus

 Suitable for yoga teachers, wellness professionals and those with yoga experience who are interested in this course.

 Upcoming course intake dates, each with three live online sessions - click on your preferred intake for more info and booking via Yogacampus:

 Each session runs 15.00 to 19.30 on a Friday (UK time).
 International students please click here to view the event start time across time zones.see all Charlotte's courses at Yogacampus

 This training will explore how yoga - with its focus on stilling the mind - can have profound effects through the gut-brain axis on conditions such as IBS, IBD, acid reflux, colitis, diverticulitis and more.